Avakining/MafiaGame/src/roles.md

 Each night, the Cannibal may eat another player, dealing them a basic attack.
 If that player is killed, the Cannibal gains that player's night abilities until the next time they successfully use this ability.
 If the Cannibal successfully eats someone, they must wait a night before using this ability again.
 The Cannibal does not suffer from guilt if they use the vigilante's power.
 The Cannibal may choose to forgo using a night ability.
 Has basic defence at night.

 *Arsonist*
 Each night, the Arsonist either chooses a player to douse or chooses to ignite.
 If the Arsonist chooses to ignite, all doused players are dealt an unstoppable attack.
 The Arsonist is notified if they accidentally douse themselves, and can forgo their night action to un-douse themselves.
 Cannot be role-blocked.
-Has basic defence at night.
+Has basic defence at night.~~

-**Neutral Evil ()**
+**Neutral Evil (1)**
 *Jester*
 The Jester wins if they are executed during the day.
 If the Jester wins, they may haunt a player who voted for them or abstained from the vote, dealing an unstoppable attack to that player.
 Cannot be role-blocked.
 The Jester has powerful defence during the first night of the game.